pedroeuropeu/chat-spring-3-1-5-java17/README.md

-# Project Name
+# Chat with spring 3.1.5 and Java17

-One On One Chat application | Spring boot & WebSocket | By Alibou
+One On One Chat application | Spring boot & WebSocket | By Pedro Europeu

 ## Overview

-Explore the world of **WebSockets** with **Alibou**, your experienced software engineer guide.
+Explore the world of **WebSockets** with **Pedro Europeu**, your experienced software engineer guide.
 If you missed our previous session delving into the magic of WebSockets and creating a lively group chat application, catch up [here](https://www.youtube.com/watch?v=7T-HnTE6v64&ab_channel=BoualiAli).

 Today's focus is on real-time communication, as we build a **one-on-one chat application** that ensures private, secure conversations.
 Taking it a step further, we'll persist these chats in a **MongoDB database**.